 Glen Rose—Dinosaur Capital of Texas

-Back in 1909, a nine-year-old boy named George Adams uncovered a three-toed track in the Paluxy River embedded in limestone.
-Young Adams told his school principal then loaded up his schoolmates went on a field trip to see for themselves.
+In 1909, a nine-year-old boy named George Adams uncovered a three-toed track embedded in limestone in the Paluxy River.
+Young Adams told his school principal, then loaded up his schoolmates and went on a field trip to see for themselves.

-It was in 1936, New York City’s American Museum of Natural History dispatched Roland Bird to Glen Rose, Texas, to search for the tracks after one was found at a New Mexico Trading Post.
-When he arrived in town, Bird spotted a dinosaur footprint preserved in rock used in the Somervell County gazebo in Glen Rose
+In 1936, New York City’s American Museum of Natural History dispatched Roland Bird to Glen Rose, Texas, to search for the tracks after one was found at a New Mexico Trading Post.
+When he arrived in town, Bird spotted a dinosaur footprint preserved in the rock used in the Somervell County gazebo in Glen Rose.

 Top Sites in Glen Rose